 Why should unconscious hiring bias worry you?

 Hiring bias is a serious problem both for employers and employees.
-Like any other problem, it has its cost, and this cost can be considerable.
+Like any other problem, it has its cost, and this cost can be considerable, as much as when you make compromises on recruitment candidates.
 Frankly speaking, hiring bias is costing you:

 The average cost per hire for companies is £3,000.
 Unconscious bias can cause hiring the wrong people or result in low retention rates among the newly employed.
 Find out more about the obvious and hidden costs of recruiting in this article on types of HR costs.